huntingphi/cpp-notes/index.md

 **(CSC3022H June 2015)**

 1. Explain how pointers and references differ in terms of accessing a variable.
+[1 Mark]
 2. Given a variable x, of type int, show how you would declare a variable to hold the address of x and how you could create a reference y, which refers to x.
+[1 Mark]
 3. Write C++ code to create an array of 10 char pointers.
-Also provide the code that will destroy this array
+Also provide the code that will destroy this array.
+[1 Mark]
 4. If you are given a function, ```void myfunc (float *x);```, show how you could set up a function pointer to refer to this function.
 How would you call the function via this pointer?
+[2 Marks]
 5. Explain how an  r - value reference differs from a normal (l - value) reference.
 Illustrate your answer with an example.
+[2 Marks]

 ### Pointers